 MOST RECENT QUESTIONARIES

 In this series of questionaries entitled, “Jesus and the kingdom of God ,” we examine Jesus’ sayings about the kingdom of God.
 What did the kingdom of God mean to him?
 What was the nature of the kingdom of God?
 What did he hope and intend to happen as a consequence of his focus and teachings on the kingdom of God?
 What sorts of people inhabited the kingdom of God?
 We explore these and other questions in this series of questionaries.
-This questionary is the fifteenth in the series.
+This questionary is the twenty-seventh in the series.

 Jesus speaks of kingdom of God some forty times in the Gospel of Matthew.
 Matthew not only introduces the beginning of Jesus’ ministry as one focused on “the kingdom of heaven,” but says that “from that time Jesus began to preach… the kingdom of heaven.”
 In introducing Jesus’ ministry, Mark characterizes Jesus as “preaching the gospel of the kingdom of God.”
 We might translate, “preaching the positive proclamation about God’s kingdom.”
 All this suggests that the kingdom of God remained a central feature of Jesus’ teachings and intentions throughout his ministry.